-13 In our empirical application, the standard conditional mean approach leads to results consistent with those of nonparametric modeling approaches.
+13 One assumption of the conditional mean approach is the homoskedasticity regarding the random error and inefficiency terms.
+Fenn et al. (2008), based on Kumbhakar/Lovell (2000), address this drawback by explicitly modeling the variance of both terms.
+However, to date their approach only accommodates crosssectional data and no panel data, which is why we retain the standard assumption in this paper.
 We used the Fenn et al. (2008) methodology on a cross-sectional basis as an additional test and found that our main results are not affected by the choice of methodology.
 The results are available upon request.
 We are grateful to Dev Vencappa for helping us implement this approach.